-There are mainly two types of database.
+There are mainly two types of databases.

-SQL – Such as: Oracle, MySQL, PostgreSQL, Microsoft SQL Server
+SQL – Such as Oracle, MySQL, PostgreSQL, Microsoft SQL Server

-NoSQL – Such as: Couchbase, MongoDB, Redis, Cassandra
+NoSQL – Such as Couchbase, MongoDB, Redis, Cassandra

 NoSQL means ‘not only SQL database’ and SQL is a relational type database.

 NoSQL database is a non-relational kind of database system utilized to store and retrieve data.
-Generally it is not always possible to store data in a table format with fixed schemas.
-Such as GEO-location data, Social graphs, IoT & user generated data.
+Generally, it is not always possible to store data in a table format with fixed schemas.
+Such as GEO-location data, Social graphs, IoT & user-generated data.
 Over and above nowadays data is being churned out in exponential figures.

 The simplicity of design and the ability to scale horizontally gains favour for NoSQL databases types which is otherwise challenging to accomplish using RDMS databases.